 A serviced office provides you with office space complete with furniture, phones, broadband and receptionists, and you can be up and running within 24 hours.
 Serviced offices require more commitment than shared office space, but they are still far more flexible than taking on premises of your own.

 Some providers offer the option of offices on a full-time or part-time basis, short term or long term, plus additional services such as telephone answering and mail handling.

 Looks professional; you can rent meeting rooms by the day to see clients; is usually easy to upgrade to a bigger office as your business grows.

 Can work out expensive in the long term; serviced offices can be bland and lack individuality or character.

 Get a shared office space membership

 If you like to have the buzz of other people around you, why not rent a desk in a shared office space.
-At Le Bureau in Battersea, South London for example, you can rent a desk for £99 a week, with a minimum term of a month.
+Apart fro,m the membership fee.
 The only other thing you pay for is the cost of phone calls.
 Far cheaper and more flexible than renting an office of your own, much more sociable than sitting at home alone.
 Outside London, it will be even cheaper for a similar arrangement.

 The chance to network with like-minded entrepreneurs; provides a structure to your working day.